 There are two streams of funding available within the Digital Restart Fund:

-- Seed funding is for projects valued under $5 million and are usually in discovery phases, building prototypes or releasing beta services for testing by customers.
+- Projects following the seed funding pathway are now capped at $5 million.
+They are usually in discovery phases, building prototypes or releasing beta services for testing by customers.
 Seed projects require a Lean Business Case.

 What is a Lean Business Case?